It was supposed to be so much different by now.

 “But wait,” you say.
 “What about all the problems encountered by Wall Street brokerage firms during the 2008 financial crisis?
 What about Madoff?
 Wasn’t there supposed to be some new magical era of accountability going on?”

 If there was, they certainly haven’t gotten there.
 Objectivity isn’t always the name of the game in brokerages.

-Note that I said brokerages but not brokers.
+Note that we said brokerages but not brokers.
 That’s for good reason.

-See, years ago, I got to thinking about this issue and came to the realization: Generally speaking, it’s not the brokers who are at fault.
+See, years ago, we got to thinking about this issue and came to the realization: Generally speaking, it’s not the brokers who are at fault.
 Really.
 It’s the bad system they’re trapped in.

 It’s a system that incentivizes selling financial products in the short-term, not providing the very best financial advice to help people achieve their dreams in the long-term.

 You can be a good person caught in a bad system.
-That’s what I believe has happened to far too many brokers.
+That’s what we believe has happened to far too many brokers.